Vanint/Core-tuning/README.md

 ```
 pip install -r requirements.txt
 ```

-## 2. Datasets
-* The dataset of CIFAR-10 can be downloaded by directly running our code.

-## 3. Pretrained models
+## 2. Pretrained models
 * We provide two checkpoints via Google Drive.
-Please download the two checkpoints from the anonymous link: http://dwz.win/aduH.
+Please download the two checkpoints from the link: http://dwz.win/aduH.
 * One checkpoint is the pre-trained ResNet-50(1x) model, pre-trained by MoCo-v2 and provided by https://github.com/facebookresearch/moco.
 We name it pretrain_moco_v2.pkl, which is a necessity for training.
 * Another one is the ResNet-50 model fine-tuned by our proposed method, named Core-tuning-model.tar.
-From this checkpoint, reviewers can directly evaluate the end results without having to train afresh.
+From this checkpoint, users can directly evaluate the end results without having to train afresh.
 * Unzip the download zip file and move the checkpoint files to /code/checkpoint/.

+## 3. Datasets
+* The dataset of CIFAR-10 can be downloaded by directly running our code.

 ## 4. Training